microsoft/sqlworkshops/SQLServerMLServices/00-Prerequisites.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png"><b>Begin the Course using Azure Data Studio and Jupyter Notebooks</b></p>

 Now you can open **Azure Data Studio**, navigate using the file-icon on the left, and open the base directory for this course.
-Locate the **notebooks** folder and open the Jupyter Notebook called **01 - SQL Server Machine Learning Services Architecture.ipynb**
+Locate the **notebooks** folder and open the Jupyter Notebook called **01-SQLServerMachineLearningServicesArchitecture.ipynb**